reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ```shell
 {"status":"UP"}
 ```
 The status - UP indicates the application is running.
 This default health check aggregates health status.
 The status will show DOWN if the application becomes unhealthy anytime during the run.
+This endpoint will provide an indication of the general health of the application, and for each of the @Component classes that implement the HealthIndicator interface, will actually check the health of that component.
+By default, all standard components (such as DataSource) implement this interface.
+The HealthCheck provided by a DataSource is to make a connection to a database and perform a simple query, such as select 1 from dual against an Oracle DataBase.

 ### Checking the Details of Health Status
 We will enable the details by adding the property `management.endpoint.health.show-details`: